robcarver17/pysystemtrade/docs/backtesting.md

 ## Data

 A data object is used to feed data into a system.
-Data objects work with a particular **kind** of data (normally asset class specific, eg futures) from a particular **source** (for example .csv files, databases and so on).
+Data objects work with a particular **kind** of data (normally asset class specific, eg futures) from a particular **source** (for example CSV files, databases and so on).

 ### Using the standard data objects

-Two kinds of specific data object is currently provided with the system in the current version - `csvFuturesSimData` (.csv files) and `dbFuturesSimData` (database storage)
+Two kinds of specific data object is currently provided with the system in the current version - `csvFuturesSimData` (CSV files) and `dbFuturesSimData` (database storage)

 See [working with futures data](/docs/data.md)